hubleto/developer/v0/book/content/pages/certification/level-1/about-hubleto.md

   * Clean and easy to understand software architecture
   * Modern and intuitive user interface
   * Strictly separated backend and frontend development.

+## Conclusion

+So far, you have learn basics about Hubleto.

+It's time to proceed to the next lesson.